 enter I know, I know, I know… You’re probably tired of hearing about everyone’s resolutions — I am too.
 That’s why I’m not going to sit here and talk to you about my resolutions for the new year — instead, I’m going to talk to you about the things I hope to accomplish this year.

-go to site It’s not a list of things I hate about myself, a list of things I want to change about myself, or a list of unrealistic expectations.
+go here It’s not a list of things I hate about myself, a list of things I want to change about myself, or a list of unrealistic expectations.
 It’s a list of goals and dreams I have for 2018 — a journey of checking-things-off that I hope you’ll join me on.
 Here we go!

 1. Organize your life.